 - Dan Stevens in The Guest

 Just because S4 is over, that doesn’t mean you can’t continue to share the love of this period of history in food with family and friends.
 With 220 traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex dishes for your Mary or Anna.
-This 432 page ebook sells for $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
-While the book is available on Amazon, you can only get a signed copy here on my site.
+Book sales for this 400 page tome help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+While the book is available on Amazon, you can only get a signed on my site.

-- two 7 rib racks of lamb, frenched
+- 2 7 rib racks of lamb, frenched

 - 1 tbsp. kosher salt